CMASCenter/pcluster-cmaq/README.md

    5) specify if hyperthreading is used or not (can be done using config, much easier than earlier methods: https://aws.amazon.com/blogs/compute/disabling-intel-hyper-threading-technology-on-amazon-linux/
    6) specify the type of disk that is used, ie ebs or fsx and the size of /shared disk that is available  (can't be updated) (Note the /shared disks are persistent as you can't turn them off, they will acrue charges until the cluster is deleted so you need to determine the size and type requirements carefully.)
-   7) specify availability of the intel compiler - need separate config settings and license to get access to intel compiler (Note: you can use intelmpi with the gcc compiler, it isn't a requirement to use ifort as the base compiler.)
+   7) GNU gcc 8.3.1 is the default compiler, if you need intel compiler, you need separate config settings and license to get access to intel compiler
+  (Note: you can use intelmpi with the gcc compiler, it isn't a requirement to use ifort as the base compiler.)
    8) specify the name of an existing ebs volume to use as a shared directory  - this can then be saved and available even after the pcluster is deleted. (?)
 Is this volume shared across the cluster, how do we ensure the file permissions are set correctly for each user?